 Several of the basic filters can be used for simple denoising and defect removal.
-Further defect marking and removal functions are described in section Data Edit, see for instance Mask of Outliers and Remove Data Under Mask.
-More advanced denoising functions in Gwyddion, for example DWT denoising and FFT filtering, are described in section Extended Data Edit.
+Further defect marking and removal functions are described in section Data Editing, see for instance Mask of Outliers and Remove Data Under Mask.
+More advanced denoising functions in Gwyddion, for example DWT denoising and FFT filtering, are described in section Extended Data Editing.

 Convolutions with arbitrary kernels up to 9 × 9 can be performed using Convolution Filter (see Image Convolution for convolution of two images).